-Access 2007 - Barcodes in reports
+Barcodes in Access database reports

-Barcodes in an Access 2007 database report
+Barcodes in Access 2007 reports

 Here we show you how to add a barcode into a Access database report and bind it to a data field.
 First launch Access and create a new database or open an already existing database in what you want to add a barcode.
 A simple database could look like this: